miooim/project_hours/README.md

 Python 2.7 (Should be also working on 3.0 but not tested) Tested on Crome (should be working with IE 10 and Firefox)

-Built on MAT (Mongo, Angular, Tornado) fraimwork developed by David Levi
+Built on MAT (Mongo, Angular, Tornado) framework developed by David Levi.

 # Install
 pull from git.